New Relic Now Start training on Intelligent Observability February 25th.

 • What is DevOps?

-• How does DevOps “work”?
+• How does DevOps work?

-• How widely used is DevOps today?
+• Why is DevOps important?

-• Why are people adopting DevOps?
+• Who’s adopting DevOps?

-• What are the benefits?
+• What are the challenges of DevOps?

-Chapter 1: What Is DevOps?
+What Is DevOps?

 The word “DevOps” was coined in 2009 by Patrick Debois, who became one of its gurus.
 The term was formed by combining “development” and “operations,” which provides a starting point for understanding exactly what people typically mean when they say “DevOps.”
 Notably, DevOps isn’t a process or a technology or a standard.
 Many devotees refer to DevOps as a “culture”—a viewpoint that New Relic favors.
 We also use the term “DevOps movement” when talking about topics such as adoption rates and trends for the future, and “DevOps environment” to refer to an IT organization that has adopted a DevOps culture.